yuan-xy/tiny-rv32ima/README.md

 - `vm_init_hw()` initializes the PSRAM and SD card.
 - `start_vm()` runs the emulator and returns the next power state to handle (e.g., reboot, power off, etc.).

+## Linux images
+The Linux distribution meant to be used with tiny-rv32ima is built from [buildroot-tiny-rv32ima](https://github.com/tvlad1234/buildroot-tiny-rv32ima.git).
+Pre-built images are available in the Releases section of the buildroot-tiny-rv32ima repo.

 ## Implementation examples

 ## License